rockero-cz/rockero-wiki/en/architecture.md

 Models are classes that represent database tables.
 They allow you to interact with the corresponding data using object-oriented syntax.

 In other words, models provide an easy way to query, insert, update, and delete data in a database table.
+[Read more](https://laravel.com/docs/eloquent)

 **Create command:** `php artisan make:model Product`